My name is Andrea Caracciolo.

 Pangea

 Pangea is a workbench that eases multi-language static analysis of software corpora by providing a repository of language-independent object model snapshots.
-Arbitrary complex structural analysis scripts can be run in batch on a large number of open source systems.
+Arbitrary complex structural analysis scripts can be run in batch on a large number of open source systems.- Pangea website: Short introduction, tutorial and sample analyses.

 DPB